Westwood, New Jersey: Shopping and entertainment

-The Fritz Deitl Ice Rink, which opened in 1958, is home to AM3 Hockey Academy and offers open ice sessions, figure skating lessons, skating school, birthday party rentals, and Stick Time open hockey.
+The Fritz Deitl Ice Rink, which opened in 1958, was home to AM3 Hockey Academy and offered open ice sessions, figure skating lessons, skating school, birthday party rentals, and Stick Time open hockey.

 Every Saturday, from May through November, there is a Farmer's Market held in the parking lot of the Knights of Columbus on Crest Street.

 In the summer, there are multiple concerts in the park where anyone can bring chairs or blankets, and watch the movie projected on the back of the train station.

 Westwood also has a Community Center that is home to the Recreation Department where children and adults can get participate in sports and other activities.

 Annual events

 Each December, Westwood holds its own holiday parade called "Home for the Holidays".
-Participants of the parade include the Park Ridge High School marching band, The Emerson High School marching band, and many more.
+Participants of the parade include The Westwood Regional High School Marching Band, The Park Ridge High School marching band, The Emerson High School marching band, and many more.
 The parade ends with Santa Claus riding on top of one of the fire trucks.
 Afterwards, there is a tree and candle lighting with hot foods included.

 Downtown Westwood has a sidewalk sale held every summer.
 People can shop indoors or outdoors during this event.
 There are also fun activities and games included.